 Ever since the College Football Playoff was created, and debated, the game as we know it has been controlled by the Alabama Crimson Tide and Clemson Tigers.
-After all, the two teams have met four-straight years in the CFP and look poised to meet again with two Heisman Trophy hopefuls at quarterback.
+After all, the two teams met four-straight years in the CFP and always look poised to meet again each season.
 What that also means is the list of active college football coaches with national titles will remain rather small.

-With Urban Meyer walking away from the Ohio State Buckeyes, Gene Chizik enjoying life after Auburn, and legends like Florida State head coach Bobby Bowden long retired, there is only a handful of active leaders who have hoisted a national championship trophy and still pace the sidelines today.
+With Urban Meyer walking away from the Ohio State Buckeyes before the 2019 season, Gene Chizik enjoying life after Auburn, and legends like Florida State head coach Bobby Bowden long retired, there is only a handful of active leaders who have hoisted a national championship trophy and still pace the sidelines today.

-Two of them are obvious and a couple have snuck back into the mix after leaving football for a few years.
-So let’s take a look at the five NCAA college football coaches who fit that criteria:
+Three of them are obvious, including LSU Tigers head coach Ed Orgeron, and a couple have snuck back into the mix after leaving football for a few years.
+So let’s take a look at the six NCAA college football coaches who fit that criteria:

 Nick Saban (Alabama)